holyCowMp3/open-balena-dashboard-backend/README.md

 Main purpose of this project is proxying requests to open-balena-api without the TLS issues from self-signed CA.
 You can use it with, or without front-end part, which are included in this solution.
 ## Example of `docker-compose`
+CAUTION!
+Configure A DNS record for your domain before deploying solution.

 ```yml
 version: '3'